SerenityXD/Airgap_Bootc/bootc_ostree/BUILD_STATUS.md

 - **ISO not found:** Verify path (`bootc_ostree/output/bootiso/`); use `--iso-name` for custom naming
 - **Out of space:** Need at least ~100 GB free for full build with current offline packages
 - **Sudo timeout:** Build script now keeps sudo active; password requested once at start
-- **Disk selection not working:** Ensure `rd.bootc.interactive` is added to kernel command line at GRUB boot menu
+- **Disk selection not working:** Verify the installation is running in interactive mode during boot

 ---